kurianbenoy/kurianbenoy-website/_posts/2021-08-07-get_image_files.md

 The `image extensions` is just a variable returning a set of images from the [mimetypes](https://docs.python.org/3/library/mimetypes.html), which is part of Python standard library to map filenames to MIME types.
-You can check out the output to see it returns a whole list of image type extensions.
+Let's see `image_extensions` output to see whole set of image type extensions.

 ```
 >>> image_extensions